Millions of dollars worth of unclaimed money on the way to people in Louisiana

 In addition to the money hitting mailboxes now, Schroder said his office just received word that they will be able to send out another batch soon.

-We reached out to Governor John Bel Edwards's office for a comment on money that they are suing for being returned to citizens by the State Treasurer.
+The governor's office had this to say about the pending lawsuit with the treasurer's office:

-“Since the inception of the Unclaimed Property program four decades ago, it has always had sufficient funds to pay claims and to have the excess funds transferred to the State General Fund as the state constitution requires," the Governor's office told WBRZ.
+“Since the inception of the Unclaimed Property program four decades ago, it has always had sufficient funds to pay claims and to have the excess funds transferred to the State General Fund as the state constitution requires.

 "Even after the payment of these recent claims, Treasurer Schroder is holding on to tens of millions of dollars that could be used now to provide needed funds for health care providers or to provide assistance to our schools.
 I am happy that the Treasurer is meeting his obligation to return these funds to the people of Louisiana.
 The remaining funds should be used, as required by law, to meet the needs of all of the people of Louisiana in this emergency.”